THE DEDUCTIVE BRIDGE: FROM ANOMALY TO ARCHITECTURE¶

 The AnomalyThe destruction exhibited geometric constraints argued to be inconsistent with chaotic gravitational collapse, isotropic blasting, or random debris impacts:

-- WTC 6: Precise, cylindrical vertical “boreholes” excavating core volume without a terminal debris choke.
+- WTC 6: Scalloped, bounded vertical void / aperture geometry removing core volume without a terminal debris choke.

 - WTC 4: A clean, vertical planar delineation—an intact wing adjacent to near-total volumetric subtraction.